Frequently Asked Questions

 It is suggested that you set both units to their general expected settings, with Stereo Image link engaged, apply an identical tone to both Distressors, and adjust the inputs nearly the same, then “tweak” the outputs so that the output levels are identical.
 Use the meters on your board or recorders.
 This will ensure that the interchannel levels remains unchanged.
 Also, with the new linking, it is not as critical to match either the input or outputs, since the gain reduction between the two channels is locked, and therefore once the overall throughput levels are matched, they will remain that way.
 However, the units can respond more to the louder channel if the input levels are not matched closely.

 There is no limit to how many units can be linked – in theory.
 However, you must avoid long link cables since they will cause noise and degradation of operation.
 To wire up more than two units, go from the link output of the 1st unit’s link to the next units link input, then take that units link out to the next ones input etc. Finally, take the last units link out and feed it back to the first units link in.
-Again, your must use stereo phone plugs for the new “Stereo Image Link” to work.
+Again, you must use stereo phone plugs for the new “Stereo Image Link” to work.

 Try putting the lower unit into 1:1 mode with attack and release on 10.
 Then still matching the I/O levels, use the upper unit to select ratio and attack/release times.
 This will allow a longer attack time then otherwise available, since the top unit must drive both units timing circuitry.
 The down side is that the units will only respond to the top units signal, unless the original link is engaged.
 There are a few well known compressors that have a master/slave mode that only looks at the “master units” audio – so this is not unheard of.
 You may switch the units and have the bottom one control the top unit (which is in 1:1 mode).
 Also, using the original link will sum both channels partially, so that there is some response to the “slave” units audio.
 This longer (slower) attack time is sometimes very useful on program material – a la SSL type compression.